 Clean the Outside of the Appliance

-Use the same cleaning solution to wipe down the exterior of the waffle maker and be sure to follow-up with a rinsing wipe.
+Use the same cleaning solution to wipe down the exterior of the waffle maker.
+Follow-up with a rinsing wipe.

 Dry the Appliance